 Recently I have been searching for motivation anywhere that I can find it.
 I watched my first TED talk in college and quickly fell in love.
 I’ve scoured the internet for videos that really stood out to me and I connected with.
 As I mentioned in my previous post, job hunting and making a career for myself is something that has been weighing heavy on my mind.
 So if you find yourself in the same boat, these talks are for you.
-There’s nothing quite like waking up, enjoying a cup of tea, and listening to a TED talk after all.
+There’s nothing quite like waking up, enjoying a cup of tea, and listening to TED talks after all.

 - How To Stop Screwing Yourself Over by Mel Robbins: There’s something about Mel that makes you want to get up and completely change your life in an instant.
 She’s blunt, funny, yet gives us valuable tips on how we can make changes in your life one step at a time.
 The key?
 Just do it. (insert Nike logo here)